hannahchan/Scaffold.Service/Docs/HealthChecks.md

 When you build a container image of Scaffold.WebApi and run it, the health check endpoint is exposed on port `8081` while the rest of the application remains on port `80`.
 Port `80` is intended to be the public port while port `8081` is the private port intended for monitoring services.
 You can change the ports used in the Scaffold.WebApi container image by modifying the [Dockerfile](../Sources/Scaffold.WebApi/Dockerfile) used to build it and the [docker-compose.yml](../docker-compose.yml) used to run it.

 When Scaffold.WebApi is run locally, the health check endpoint is exposed on the same port as the rest of the application.
 For example on `http://localhost:5000/health`.
 Change this by modifying [launchSettings.json](../Sources/Scaffold.WebApi/Properties/launchSettings.json).

+## Entity Framework Core DbContext Check ##

+As part of the health check, Scaffold.WebApi checks whether or not it can establish a connection to the database.
+This health check does not check the Entity Framework Migration state of the database.
+It is also not an indicator of whether or not the database is up or down.